 Divorce And Your Kids When going through a divorce there is always a concern for how the children will be affected.
 It is not necessarily the divorce that gives children a bad experience.
 Instead, they are affected by how well you manage this experience and will model your behaviour later in life in their own […]

-Speaking to your children about the separation can be one of the most difficult aspects of the process.
-No parent wants to break news that will cause emotional heartbreak, but it is critical to have the “divorce” conversation with your children and provide them with the emotional support they need.
-Some parents find it helpful […]
+How To Tell Your Kids About Separation Speaking to your children about the separation can be one of the most difficult aspects of the process.
+No parent wants to break news that will cause emotional heartbreak, but it is critical to have the “divorce” conversation with your children and provide them with the emotional support […]

 People think of divorce as a legal issue only but for many, divorce is a financial issue and there are financial repercussions for those that don’t plan.

 How do you know if your marriage is over or finally reached the point of no return?
 Every marriage is different, but here are 10 questions to ask yourself.

 The legal realities of divorce in Ontario, divorce mediation and its benefits for separating couples, and recognizing/getting out of an abusive relationship.